Please register or login to continue

 19. There is a feasibility that cannot be ignored about our will on the argument that it is immaterial, because we are aware of its operational function.
 We make the selection to express it.
 There are things that are immaterial in their conception, but when referring to things in the philosophical sense, immateriality can be deduced as rational, if there is an ethical purpose for that immateriality, such as thoughts and opinions.

 21. The subject that mostly concerns will with the teachings of philosophy is the facet of its actual capacity and its possible imminution.
-Will is not something that is sustained within a quotidian manner.
-It is expressible, through the course of our actions.
+Will is not something that is sustained in a quotidian manner.
+It is expressible through the course of our actions.

-26. Through my valid acceptance, I avow that there are many individuals that do not have the sufficient recognition of will to proceed their course in life knowingly.
-Thus, what must be said is that a will is not a thing that we are born with, we learn to appreciate its value.
+26. Through my valid acceptance, I avow that there are many individuals who do not have sufficient recognition of will to proceed in their course in life knowingly.
+Thus, what must be said is that will is not something that we are born with; we learn to appreciate its value.

 28. At times, we forsake our will or take it for granted.
 This errant belief only complicates the introspective nature of our surmisal and presupposition to believe in its capacity.
 When we believe in the power of our will, then we are able to manifest openly our deepest desires and thoughts.

-29. We establish ethics to our lives, so that we can have a stable balance that permits us to employ its concept, with a good measure of understanding.
-It is exactly that particular understanding that we seek to empower our will, with reason and ethics.
+29. We establish ethics in our lives so that we can have a stable balance that permits us to employ its concept with a good measure of understanding.
+It is exactly that particular understanding that we seek to empower our will with reason and ethics.

 30. In order for that to transpire effectively, we must truly recognise the vital role of moral conduct in the practice of ethos.
 If we do not exercise our will in the moral sense expressively, then we cannot exercise reason with any common sense.

-33. The actual interpretation on the concept of will is directly a matter of natural circumstance and participation that most persons eagerly attempt to reason, with theory than experience.
+33. The actual interpretation of the concept of will is directly a matter of natural circumstance and participation that most persons eagerly attempt to reason with theory rather than experience.
 When we are discussing the meaning of will, we are ascribing to the notion of its representation.

-34. Perhaps the thought of being ignorant seems a harsh and vituperative word to use, yet it is ignorance that prevents our will to prosper.
+34. Perhaps the thought of being ignorant seems a harsh and vituperative word to use, yet it is ignorance that prevents our will from prospering.
 We should be conscious about things that we value less than those things that we value more in life.

-35. It is a logical conclusion to make that needs no further elaboration of a proemial nature, because ignorance is the worst of all of our unwanted defects displayed.
+35. It is a logical conclusion that requires no further introductory elaboration, because ignorance is the worst of all our undesirable faults displayed.
 We should aspire to the thought that our will is a determining factor for our ethos.

 36. Therefore, when and where do we notice the essential power of our will with effectiveness?
-That is the one question that we ask ourselves then.
-It is believed that we notice the when, during the process of our awareness, and the where, within the rumination of the mind.
+That is the question we then ask ourselves.
+It is believed that we notice the when during the process of our awareness, and the where within the rumination of the mind.

-37. We also notice it, when we are strong in our resolve, and it begins to nourish eternally the body, mind and self with empowerment directly.
-To empower our body, mind and self is not something that we should associate to the exhibition of the ego.
+37. We also notice it when we are strong in our resolve, and it begins to nourish eternally the body, mind and self with empowerment directly.
+To empower our body, mind and self is not something we should associate with the exhibition of the ego.

 39. Where do we notice the range of the power of our will?
-How much does it truly extend to the realm of our consciousness?
-Its range is attached to its potential, and it is also linked to the realm of our consciousness that is active, when we are emerged in contemplation.
+How far does it truly extend into the realm of our consciousness?
+Its range is attached to its potential, and it is also linked to the realm of our consciousness that is active when we are immersed in contemplation.

-40. Our will is fully perceived within the self, with a pistic conviction and notice that exceeds any metaphorical sense preconceived.
-Ergo, what we discern about the self is that we must declare that it is vital for the will and for its function.
+40. Our will is fully perceived within the self, with a pistic conviction and awareness that exceeds any metaphorical sense preconceived.
+Ergo, what we discern about the self is that we must declare it is vital for the will and its function.

 41. As with every symptom there is a clear manifestation that can be hypothesised lucidly, with a measure of probability.
 There are things that are probable in life, as there are things that are improbable.
-This thought would lead us to the unique conclusion that our will is more efficient, when it is acting with things that are more probable than improbable.
+This thought would lead us to the unique conclusion that our will is more efficient when it acts with things that are more probable than improbable.

-42. If we ponder the notion of will with a precise hypothetical analysis, then we would discover that the will is no different than the other properties of ethos that are manifest.
-What we should know is that our will is something that affects directly or indirectly our behaviour.
+42. If we ponder the notion of will with precise hypothetical analysis, then we would discover that the will is no different from the other properties of ethos that are manifest.
+What we should know is that our will directly or indirectly affects our behaviour.

-44. The common distinction is that desire is more aligned to the causation of feeling and the will to the system of ethics.
+44. The common distinction is that desire is more aligned with the causation of feeling and the will with the system of ethics.
 Desire is a thing that manifests more with our instinctive behaviour and will with our intuitive behaviour.

-45. Thus, what we desire is not what we always cogitate in our thoughts, and it can be an obviation of our individuality established.
-The self does not need to be nourished with only desire, it must be nourished more with ratiocination and ethics.
+45. Thus, what we desire is not always what we cogitate in our thoughts, and it can be an obviation of our established individuality.
+The self does not need to be nourished only with desire; it must be nourished more with ratiocination and ethics.

-47. The Oracle defines desire as a yearning and the will as resolution, because the attributes are separate in their meaning and value.
-What strengthens our will is the fact that the will transcends beyond our yearning.
-What we yearn is not the same, as what our will determines.
-Yearning is something that we crave for, while the will is something that defines us.
+47. The Oracle defines desire as yearning and the will as resolution, because the attributes are separate in their meaning and value.
+What strengthens our will is the fact that it transcends beyond our yearning.
+What we yearn for is not the same as what our will determines.
+Yearning is something that we crave, while the will is something that defines us.

-48. The formula to obtain its power is found in the logic to not desist, but insist in our determination and procinct steadfastly.
+48. The formula to obtain its power is found in the logic to not desist, but to insist in our determination and proceed steadfastly.
 We cannot expect our will to do everything or determine everything for us.
-It can only do what its capacity allows it to do in the end.
-In other words, it functions as a mechanism than as an expectation.
+It can only do what its capacity allows in the end.
+In other words, it functions as a mechanism rather than as an expectation.

-49. If we insist with our persistence, then the likely outcome should be that the power of our will increases in magnitude and profundity.
-This enables our will intuitively to be more conscious, about its ability to be construed as viable.
+49. If we persist with our insistence, then the likely outcome should be that the power of our will increases in magnitude and profundity.
+This enables our will intuitively to be more conscious about its ability to be construed as viable.

-50. The reward for this insisting method is internal strength and a steady disposition revealed that does not alter into a mercurial temperament.
-When our will is corrupted with unstable emotions and thoughts, then it will cease to be relevant and above all logical.
+50. The reward for this method of insistence is internal strength and a steady disposition revealed that does not alter into a mercurial temperament.
+When our will is corrupted with unstable emotions and thoughts, then it ceases to be relevant and, above all, logical.

 51. Our inner fortitude and oneness contribute to the magnificent harmony of the mind, body and self, in a productive form of thoughts exposed.
 Therefore, we should understand that our will is a powerful instrumentality that empowers our mind.

-52. The objective of any form of philosophy is to be logical and functional, from its inference and its practical application.
-If we applied dilogical thoughts to will, then the will would interpret those thoughts without any measure of absolute certainty.
+52. The objective of any form of philosophy is to be logical and functional, from its inference to its practical application.
+If we applied illogical thoughts to will, then the will would interpret those thoughts without any measure of absolute certainty.

-53. In this manner, we achieve this main objective prudently, with such unambiguous caution, not imperceptibleness.
-We must understand the dynamicity of the will and how it functions in accordance to our mind and behaviour.
+53. In this manner, we achieve this main objective prudently, with such unambiguous caution, not imperceptibility.
+We must understand the dynamism of the will and how it functions in accordance with our mind and behaviour.

-54. We use thought for knowledge and wisdom, but we use will for the demonstration of ethics and the eschewal of procacity.
+54. We use thought for knowledge and wisdom, but we use will for the demonstration of ethics and the avoidance of recklessness.
 It is impractical to believe that imposing upon our will makes us determine for ourselves things which require rational thinking.

-55. Behaviour is a state of ethics that we cannot dismiss with an uninstructed ignorance, or transparent apodictism that is senseless in its argument.
+55. Behaviour is a state of ethics that we cannot dismiss with uninstructed ignorance, or transparent apodicticism that is senseless in its argument.
 We should comprehend that our will ultimately affects our deportment in life.

-57. Our healthy will, within its practice and interposition of variable concepts that are representative of philosophy is fundamental to the understanding about how we should relate to our thoughts and present the concepts of the will with their relevancy.
+57. Our healthy will, within its practice and interposition of variable concepts that are representative of philosophy, is fundamental to the understanding of how we should relate to our thoughts and present the concepts of the will with their relevancy.

-58. There are more advantages than there are more disadvantages that are clearly demonstrated in time and acknowledgement, with the expression of our will.
-It provides us with the sufficient motivation and influence that is necessary.
+58. There are more advantages than disadvantages that are clearly demonstrated in time and acknowledgement, with the expression of our will.
+It provides us with sufficient motivation and influence that is necessary.

-59. At times, we have the foolish tendency to forget this reality, because of our developing insipience and propeteia.
-Thus, we are conditioned by our preferences than by the clarity of our thoughts.
+59. At times, we have the foolish tendency to forget this reality because of our developing insipience and rashness.
+Thus, we are conditioned by our preferences rather than by the clarity of our thoughts.
 To refer to the notion of the function of the will is to know the extent of its capacity.

-60. If we made the analysis that without will, we would still have our ethical behaviour, then it would be not pointless to exempt the extrication of the argument.
-Without a basis to establish our morality, our comportment would be inferred by emotions or instinct, and would lack a plausibility of reason.
+60. If we analyse that without will we would still have our ethical behaviour, then it would not be pointless to exempt the extrication of the argument.
+Without a basis to establish our morality, our comportment would be inferred by emotions or instinct and would lack a plausibility of reason.
 It should be stated that the Oracle is describing ethical being in the philosophical sense.

-62. At variance, the misconception about our will is argued from a personal perspective or it is subjective.
-The will of a human being is deserving of its ability to act, because it allows the mind to function within its capacity.
-There is nothing illogical about one's experience with their will, when it is practical in its usage.
+62. Conversely, the misconception about our will is argued from a personal perspective or it is subjective.
+The will of a human being is deserving of its ability to act because it allows the mind to function within its capacity.
+There is nothing illogical about one's experience with their will when it is practical in its usage.

-63. We can choose to acknowledge the signification of its powerful capacity, irrespective of the nature of its contribution, but what is important to denote is that the will that we possess is dependent on the course of our actions and the rationality of our mind.
+63. We can choose to acknowledge the significance of its powerful capacity, irrespective of the nature of its contribution, but what is important to denote is that the will we possess is dependent on the course of our actions and the rationality of our mind.

 65. Ergo, the intensification of the meaning of this indiscreet declaration is to perceive the mental faculties we possess and demonstrate, with our decisions and actions activated.
 The personification of our will manifests in the power of the mind and self.

-66. Philosophy teaches us that our will is composed of a tangible characteristic and defiance that symbolises our true character that is ethical.
-The composition of our will is detected, in the conviction of our inner self.
+66. Philosophy teaches us that our will is composed of a tangible characteristic and defiance that symbolises our true character, which is ethical.
+The composition of our will is detected in the conviction of our inner self.
 When our inner self is resolute, then we recognise the capacity of the will to be successful.

-67. From amongst the insuperable barriers that we confront daily in our lives, there is an instrumental effect that instantaneously comforts us that we call the will.
-We could make the assumption that in order for the will to manifest, we must first acknowledge that it exists.
+67. Amongst the insuperable barriers we confront daily in our lives, there is an instrumental effect that instantaneously comforts us that we call the will.
+We could assume that in order for the will to manifest, we must first acknowledge that it exists.

 69. The will is not insufficient, and it is inspirational in its motivation and substance displayed, through the sheer mechanism of rationalisation and consciousness.
 If we did not possess either of them, we would cease to be effective in our will.